 Everyone loves food!
 Giving kittens treats is a great way for them to develop a positive association with you.
 When you feed them wet food, stay in the room with them.
 This will help them trust you (Hey, she didn’t steal my food!
 She’s alright!).
 You can also try to move the plate closer your body while you sit in the room.
 It’s a great exercise for the kittens to get comfortable with crawling in your lap to get the food.
 While they eat, try gently petting the kitten.
 Another way for them to understand that humans are okay!

 The best part!
 Playing with your foster kittens is a great way to build trust with them.
 String, laser pointer, mouse toys … whatever gets them moving!
 The kittens will, of course, also play amongst themselves and that should be encouraged as well.

 Once they trust you enough to let you hold them, hold them as much as possible.
 It’s important for them to get used a human touch.
 Also, be sure to hold them as close to your chest as possible so that they feel safe.
-If one of your fosters becomes scared when you try to hold them, you may want to invest in a sling or a front-carrying pack (not too tight, they should be snugly wrapped by lightly).
+If one of your fosters becomes scared when you try to hold them, you may want to invest in a sling or a front-carrying pack (not too tight, they should be snugly wrapped).
 You can carry the kitten around the house with you while you do things!